-The Group and the Company have lease contracts for motor vehicles, office space and plant and equipment.
-The Group leases motor vehicles and office space and the leases comprise only fixed payments over the lease terms.
+The Group and the Company have lease contracts for motor vehicles, office space and plant and equipment which comprise only fixed payments over the lease terms.

 (iv) Leases terms

 Leases of plant and machinery generally have lease terms of 5 years, while motor vehicles generally have lease terms between 3 and 5 years.
 The lease term is reassessed if an option is actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise) it.
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the lessee.